ArmaForces/SerialKillers/README.md

 - [SQF Langauge](https://marketplace.visualstudio.com/items?itemName=Armitxes.sqf)
 - [psioniq File Header](https://marketplace.visualstudio.com/items?itemName=psioniq.psi-header)

+# Overwiew

+Police obtained information that up to 4 well equipped killers want to wreak havoc on Chernarus.
+Their task is simple - stop the assassins as soon as possible.
+However no one really cares about their predictions of the attack, so they have very limited equipment at the beginning, which is growing the closer killers are to their goal.

+- Play as a killer or a cop in this asymmetric yet somewhat balanced PvP scenario
+- Cops start as ordinary patrol units armed with pistols
+- As killer experience increasing difficulty the more civilians you kill
+- Automatic civilians/vehicles generation according to settings
+- Highly customizable gameplay settings
+- Supports own weapons/vehicles configuration

 ## Supported Mods

 - [ACE](http://steamcommunity.com/sharedfiles/filedetails/?id=463939057) arsenal and interactions supersede vanilla solutions if possible